django-oscar/django-oscar-amazon-payments/README.rst

 =========================================
-Amaazon Payments package for django-oscar
+Amazon Payments package for django-oscar
 =========================================

 This package provides integration between django-oscar_ and `Amazon Payments`_